pasturl/Hack4NF-2022/README.md

 The features of gene mutations are calculated considering which variant type is presented (i.e. NF1 DEL, NF1 SNP, NF1 INS).
 It was evaluated the possibility of use the start-end position of the mutation, but the data at this level become too sparse.
 An alternative could be used the region of the gene (not the exact mutation position) to exact position.
+The analysis could be seen on EDA_NF1_mutation_position notebook.

 ### ML model
-The ML model is based in boosted decision trees algorithms.
+The ML model is based On boosted decision tree algorithms.
 For the target definition, two approaches were implemented:
 1. Use genetic mutations to predict the cancer (binary classification and multiclass).
 2. Use genetic mutations to predict other mutations without using the target as feature.
 It could help to understand gene mutation correlation with NF1, NF2, SMARCB1 and LZTR1.

 #### Glioma SHAP feature importance
 The features are ranked by the SHAP importance value.
-The color represent the feature value, red means high value and blue low values of the feature.
-In the X axis is represented the impact in the model prediction.
+The color represents the feature value, red means high value, and blue low values of the feature.
+The X-axis has represented the impact on the model prediction.
 Some of the most important features:
 * **KRAS_SNP**: High values (which means SNP mutation) represent a lower probability of  glioma cancer.
   This relation could not be check with any paper.
 In one research paper [by Guan, Qian, et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8039792/), individuals with KRAS rs7312175 GA genotype were more likely to develop glioma.